ecnepsnai/zbx/README.md

 ### Basic Agent

+This sets up a basic agent with no encryption.

 ```go
 // This function is called for each incoming request from the Zabbix server
 getItem := func(itemKey string) (interface{}, error) {